criswell/meh/README.md

 SAM'S DOTFILES AND CONFIGS
 ==========================

 Uses GNU Stow to manage dotfiles and configs.
-Clone into home directrory and stow various things.
+Clone into home directory and stow various things.

 Copyright